preactjs/preact-devtools/README.md

 - Use `npm run dev` to start a demo page
 - Use `npm run watch` to rebuild all extensions on any code changes
+- Use `npm run build:firefox` or `npm run build:chrome` to create a release build

 Chrome: